Marcelo Serrado

-Marcelo Magalhães Serrado (born 10 February 1967 in Rio de Janeiro) is a Brazilian actor.
+Marcelo Magalhães Serrado (born 10 February 1967) is a Brazilian actor.

 Biography

 Marcelo began his career at CAL (Casa de Arte das Laranjeiras) in 1985.
 He made his television debut in 1987 in the telenovela Corpo Santo of TV Manchete.

-In 1989, Serrado moved to Rede Globo where he was cast in Pacto de Sangue.
+In 1989, Serrado moved to Rede Globo, where he was cast in Pacto de Sangue.

 In 2005, after 15 years working in several Rede Globo productions, Serrado decided not to renew his contract with the station to work on Mandrake, a series produced by cable channel HBO Brazil.
-After three years in the Rede Record, he starred in the novels Prova de Amor and Vidas Opostas.
+After three years at Rede Record, he starred in the novels Prova de Amor and Vidas Opostas.

 In 2008, Serrado hosted the musical reality show Tom & Vinícius, o musical.
-Serrado, the creator of the show, wanted to show the young duo meeting in 1955 to assemble the play Orfeu da Conceição up since 1965 with international fame.
+Serrado, the creator of the show, wanted to show the young duo meeting in 1955 to assemble the play Orfeu da Conceição in 1965 with international fame.
 The cast played Tom Jobim as Thelmo Fernandes and Vinicius de Moraes.